Application of the patient insurance legislation

-The Patient Injuries Act can be applied to a case of injury if the case meets the preconditions set for the application of the Act.
+The Patient Injuries Act and the Patient Insurance Act can be applied to a case of injury if the case meets the preconditions set for the application of the Act.
 The preconditions for the application of the Act are

 - A patient has sustained a bodily injury, such as an illness, disability or other temporary or permanent weakening of health that can be objectively ascertained, or loss of life.